dennis-yew/Dennis-Yew.github.io/index.markdown

 ## How to Navigate🔗

-- Browse the [Blog Posts](./projects) directory to read the latest entries.
-- Check out the [Projects](./projects) section for detailed project breakdowns.
+- Browse the [Blog Posts](./projects) directory to read the latest entries and detailed project breakdowns.
 - Visit the [Tech Insights](./tech) section for tutorials and tech-related articles.
 - For personal updates, explore the [Life](./life) section.